clin0/DataScience511/README.md

 # DataScience511

+In this project, we are curious whether there is a relationship between the weather and cryptocurrency.
+We will gather historical data (over the past 10 years) on Philadelphia, PA and Tucson, AZ and glean information on past daily precipitation and high and low temperatures.
+Meanwhile, we will scrape historical cryptocurrency data for the same period of the weather data.
+Then, we will merge the weather data to the historical cryptocurrency data to show what the weather was like on each day listed in the crypto currency historical data.

 # Project Implementation:

 Bitcoin_plus_weather_history() is a function that represents data collection and data migration from two data sources: Bitcoin website and DarkSky API.
 There are five global variables: